 Let’s assume in this tutorial I take the panorama photo from left to right.

 Begin to photograph the first shot.
-The first photo should start with a bit further than the original plan.
+The first photo should start a bit further than the original plan.
 Check the photo and make sure you have the right setting, exposure, and focus.
 If not, change the setting and take the photo again.

 Repeat the overlap for the next shot until the last shot.